JDipi/PimpMyCanvas/README.md

 ## About The Project

 #### By JDipi and [ExternalHost0](https://github.com/ExternalHost0)
-##### PimpMyCanvas is a lightweight Chrome extension for customizing the Canvas LMS User Interface
+##### Pimp My Canvas is a lightweight Chrome extension for customizing the Canvas LMS User Interface

 This Chrome extension based off of a Tampermonkey userscript my friend ExternalHost0 made.
 You can find his script [here](https://github.com/ExternalHost0/PimpMyCanvas).